-At Hartwick we offer a number of programs that support students in getting pre-internship experience and advanced networking opportunities.
+At Hartwick we offer our students a number of pre-internship experiences and advanced networking opportunities.

 - Cambridge Police Department, The

 - Capital One

 - Carnegie Hall